Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 328 days of waiting — moved to Germany

-Parallel applications to other countries — a sensible strategy with such waiting times.
+Parallel applications to other countries — a sensible strategy given such waiting times.

 5

-Conversion LA to DN — proposal from the consulate
+Conversion of LA to DN — proposal from the consulate

 Waited 9 months for LA.
-The consulate called and offered DN — no clients in Italy, the case fits better under nomad.
-Sent insurance and dichiarazione di valore — received DN in 3 days.
-This is a stable trend at the Moscow consulate.
+The consulate called and offered DN — no clients in Italy, the case better fits a nomad.
+Sent insurance and dichiarazione di valore — obtained DN in 3 days.
+This is a steady trend in the Moscow consulate.

 6

 Submitted KIT — fingerprints in 2 months.
-No rental contract required.
-Plastic card a month after fingerprints.
-Nulla Osta given without problems.
-Conclusion: the choice of city critically affects speed and comfort.
+No need for a rental contract.
+Plastic card one month after fingerprints.
+Nulla Osta issued without problems.
+Conclusion: city choice critically affects speed and comfort.

 7